Welcome to Yale's Perception & Cognition Lab!

 P&C Lab: Graduate Student (Ph.D., 2009); Co-advised with Marvin Chun

-While in the lab from 2004 to 2009, Nick studied visual perception, learning, and attention, and made several discoveries related to the nature of implicit visual statistical learning.
-Nick, now a Professor at Princeton, also lured Brian into being involved with his studies of the neural basis of such things using fMRI; in related news, hell has frozen over.
+While in the lab from 2004 to 2009, Nick studied perception, learning, and attention, and made several discoveries related to visual statistical learning.
+Nick managed to escape and become a Professor at Princeton, but we eventually recaptured him and brought him back home.

 P&C Lab: Postdoctoral Fellow (2005-2009)

 While in the lab from 2005 to 2009, Josh explored 'adaptive visual cognition' -- merging evolution psychology and vision science.
 This led to discoveries about the nature of visual awareness, motion-induced blindness, social perception in autism spectrum disorder, and subjective time dilation.
-Josh, now a Professor at Barnard, was a postdoc, so his picture gets a border.
+Josh, who later became a Professor at Barnard, was a postdoc, so his picture gets a border.

 Jonathan Flombaum (Lab Page)